It’s British Science Week!

 If this is too optimistic, there are lots of other options too.
 You could lead an assembly on different scientists – ones from days gone by or more current ones.
 You could talk about how not all scientists wear lab coats and how science is important for so many different careers.

-Although Science Selfies can tick this box, there are lots of other ways that you can involve parents and and wider community in your scientific celebrations!
+Although Science Selfies can tick this box, there are lots of other ways that you can involve parents and the wider community in your scientific celebrations!
 Science 4 Families has lots of great ideas starting with simpler activities such as science selfies and science home shares and builds up to full science extravaganzas.
-Each activity is broken in to five bite size chunks and there is something for everyone!
+Each activity is broken into five bite-size chunks and there is something for everyone!
 Last year, we held a science fair at school.
-Across school, children set up their own stands outlining an aspect of science from the year so far and parents were invited to share in their children’s learning.
+Across the school, children set up their own stands outlining an aspect of science from the year so far and parents were invited to share in their children’s learning.
 It was a great success and we even invited the Mayor and local councillors.